Jk0110/Jk0110/README.md

 - ⚡ Fun fact: ...
 -->

-🤵 I'm a data enthusiast currently doing my PGP in Data Science and Engineering from Great lakes institute of management, quite profecient in python,mysql,pandas and statistics.
+🤵 I'm a data enthusiast currently doing my PGP in Data Science and Engineering from Great lakes institute of management, quite proficient in python,mysql,pandas and statistics.

 🔭 Give me the data I will visualize it for you !.
 I can crunch the data and provide insights from it which I learnt and practiced during my courses.